dsludwig/testci/docker_test/README.md

 Test out the new binstar Build with Docker
 ===========================================

+The New binstar docker worker runs your linux-64 builds in docker containers.
+You can upload your own docker container to [docker hub](https://hub.docker.com) and use it for the base image to your your builds.

+Why docker builds?

+ 1. Customize your build box.
+ 2. Test your builds locally.
+With docker it is easy to reproduce the build locally
+ 3. Test in isolation.
+Each test start from the original container state.
+Your new builds will not be affected by past builds.

 **Warning:** If you get an error message like

     [BinstarError] Invalid queue build-binstar-docker